uire

 This 19th century print shows the Shakers dancing

-Note: the words in the B section of the song have dance instructions like "bow" and "bend" and "turn, turn."
+The words in the B section of the song have dance instructions like "bow" and "bend" and "turn, turn."

 This color print shows the type of dancing possibly used for the "Simple Gifts" song.

-The dance song was originally intended to be sung at a fast tempo as it is on these two AMRC CDs:
+"Simple Gifts" was originally intended to be sung at a fast tempo as it is on these two AMRC CDs:

 This CD includes an arrangement of another Elder Joseph Brackett song, "The True Vine"

-with composer, Aaron Copland
+with American composer, Aaron Copland

-© photograph by Gail Hall, 1983
+© picture by Gail Hall, 1983

 In their journal, The Shaker Quarterly (Summer 1967), Sister R. Mildred Barker wrote about Elder Joseph Brackett in Maine

-who was the composer of "Simple Gifts."
+identifying him as the composer of "Simple Gifts."

 She had learned about him when she was a young girl living in the Shaker community at Alfred, Maine.